cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 .. figure:: img/ls-all-demo.svg

-Every directy on a Unix system has two special hidden files named ``.`` and ``..``.
+Every directory on a Unix system has two special hidden files named ``.`` and ``..``.

 .. table::